Montréal Winters are all About Fun and Fresh Air

 When the thermometer drops, the adrenaline rises!
 Winter is the perfect time to try out new outdoor activities like cross-country skiing, snowboarding, ice skating, hockey, snowshoeing, ice climbing, ice fishing or dog sledding.
 Here in Québec, you don’t have to wait until the snow melts to play outside!

-Greater Montréal is home to 34 municipal arenas, 260 outdoor skating and ice rinks, and 19 spacious parks for cross-country skiing and snowshoeing.
+Greater Montréal is home to dozens of municipal arenas, hundreds of outdoor skating and ice rinks, and 19 spacious parks for cross-country skiing and snowshoeing.
 It’s also close to several mountains where you can escape for a day or weekend to go alpine skiing.

 If you prefer to get your adventure fix closer to home, hop on the Metro to La Pente à Neige, a winter village where you can experience a world of winter sport fun with your friends.
 Go skiing, snowboarding and snow tubing by day, then dance the night away to the beats of guest DJs at the venue’s après-ski parties.